philpagel/ET44.py/examples/logger/README.md

-# Date logger
+# Data logger

-Little program that will log data from the esr meter over a period of time.
+Little program that will log data from the LCR meter over a period of time.

-The measurement results are saved in CSV format and as a plots.

 ## Usage